joshpowlison/open-stories/README.md

 ## Text file formatting

-If you know HTML, you can just write in HTML.
-If you don't, you can write `[AUTOFORMAT]` at the beginning of your document, double-space, and put in whatever text you want and it'll be formatted automatically (you can still add tags in such as `<strong>` and `<span>`s).
+If you don't know HTML, you can write `[AUTOFORMAT]` at the beginning of your document, double-space, and put in whatever text you want and it'll be formatted automatically (you can still add tags in such as `<strong>` and `<span>`s).

 You can use `[AUTOFORMAT]` in one page and go without it in the next.

+If you do know HTML, just write in raw HTML.
+Note that you don't need `<html>`, `<head>`, or `<body>` tags- in fact, those can throw errors.
+Just start with your `<h1>` or `<p>` tags, just whatever you'd put between your `<body>` tags.

 ## What about commenting?

-That's not available right now, but you *can* add a Twitter feed with a hashtag of your story to the footer of your story.
-That way readers can check out a general story conversation and jump in on it too (and connect with you on Twitter)!
+Commenting on a per-page basis isn't available out of the box, but you should be able to add Disqus, a Twitter feed, or other commenting software to the footer of your story pretty easily.

 ## Hosting

 You gotta host your Open Stories site yourself.
 If you're cool with yourwebsitename.neocities.com, I strongly recommend checking out [Neocities](https://neocities.org/)- but you're limited in space, so if you're doing a webcomic you'll need something else.

-I strongly recommend [A Small Orange](http://asmallorange.7eer.net/c/184285/185398/3107) for story hosting, and not just cause that's an affiliate link.
+I strongly recommend [A Small Orange](http://asmallorange.7eer.net/c/184285/185398/3107) for story hosting, and not just cause that's an affiliate link!
 They're seriously boss in both prices and customer service.

-## JavaScript files

-There are 3 JavaScript files: one that controls general settings and is always required, one that controls the type of page layout (scroll or flip), and one that controls the type of file being loaded (text or image).
+Even if that wasn't an affiliate link I'd be like "yeah A Small Orange!"

 ## Crediting Open Stories